plan-net/core4/docs/source/intro.rst

 Introduction
 ############

-core4 is a data automation, insight extraction and knowledge distribution platform.
-It is built in `Python` and positions itself in the analytics, data science and artificial intelligence ecosystem.
-This Python ecosystem is fueled by computational libraries like `Numpy`_, `Pandas`_, `Scikit-Learn`_ and a wealth of libraries for visualization, and interactive notebooks.
+As of today, data scientists and modern data engineers use a variety of `Python`_- and `R-Project`_-modules both open- and closed-source to create relevant insights based on data from many different sources.
+This ecosystem is fueled by computational libraries like `Numpy`_, `Pandas`_, `Scikit-Learn`_ and a wealth of libraries for visualization, and interactive notebooks like `Bokeh`_ and `Jupyter`_ (make a side step on `The Incredible Growth of Python`_ and `Why Python is Growing So Quickly`_ if you like).

 However these packages do *not* support the data engineer or data scientist in workflow automation, insight distribution, collaboration, and packaging.